top of page

 This commitment reflects a collective effort to confront the harsh realities of the past, foster empathy, and actively work towards equitable relationships, acknowledging the integral role housing plays in the broader context of reconciliation.

-One Bowl, founded on the principles of social enterprise, aims to disrupt the conventional housing supply chain by focusing on collaboration, cultural sensitivity, and Indigenous ownership while providing an active approach to reconciliation through economic development in relation to the housing supply chain.
-We believe that sustainable solutions for Indigenous housing must be developed by and for Indigenous communities.
-By acknowledging the importance of self-determination, we’re here to empower Indigenous people to take control of their housing destiny.
+One Bowl, founded on the principles of social enterprise, aims to disrupt the conventional housing supply chain by focusing on collaboration, cultural sensitivity, and First Nations ownership while providing an active approach to reconciliation through economic development in relation to the housing supply chain.
+We believe that sustainable solutions for First Nations housing must be developed by and for First Nations communities.
+By acknowledging the importance of self-determination, we’re here to empower First Nations people to take control of their housing destiny.

 Overcoming Substandard Conditions